 Shovel Snow for Elderly Neighbors

 Snow shoveling can be hazardous to the health of senior citizens.
-U.S. hospitals treat more than 11,000 snow-shoveling-related injuries every year.
+In the United States, approximately 16.500 people received treatment in hospital emergency rooms for injuries associated with shoveling snow, according to the US Consumer Products Safety Commission.
 The elderly are particularly at risk because of the lifting and twisting involved in snow shoveling and because many older people have pre-existing heart problems.

 Extra strain is added on the body from cold air, which makes it more difficult to breathe and move.
 Icy conditions also promote the chance of falling, causing injury to an elderly neighbor who may not walk as stably as you.